Aqueous20/Tropical-Treasures/README.md

 mounted the new collections component in shop page styled the html structure for new collections component created news letter component

+#july 30 2025
+designed the html structure for news letter component styled the html structure for newsletter component mounted the news letter component